 HAVE A QUESTION ABOUT ST. PAUL's?
 FREQUENTLY ASKED QUESTIONS (FAQ)

 Welcome to St. Paul’s Episcopal Nursery School, a vibrant and nurturing place for young children and their families.
 Since its beginning, St. Paul’s Episcopal Nursery School has been committed to providing a warm and enriching environment for preschoolers in Mt.
 Lebanon and surrounding neighborhoods.
-We thrive on a strong relationship among the school and our parents, which allows us to put the needs of each unique child first.
-Our philosophy has always been based on the concept that education should guide and challenge children towards developing lives of genuine meaning, purpose and service in the world they will inherit.
+We thrive on a strong relationship between the school and our parents, which allows us to put the needs of each unique child first.
+Our philosophy has always been based on the concept that education should guide and challenge children toward developing lives of genuine meaning, purpose and service in the world they will inherit.
 Our curriculum is designed to prepare children for the active work of life…all in the spirit of play.

 It is the purpose of the nursery school to provide a secure and happy environment in which children will flourish.
 Therefore, our focus strikes a balance between each child’s intellectual, social, emotional, and physical development.
-We strive to develop self-confident, independent, caring, and inquisitive young people who feel comfortable attempting new challenges that will lead to pleasure in learning and respect for others in their world.
+We strive to develop self-confident, independent, caring and inquisitive young people who feel comfortable attempting new challenges that will lead to pleasure in learning and respect for others in their world.

-NAEYC Accreditation: St. Paul’s was the first preschool to be accredited in the south hills area of Pittsburgh (1988), and one of the first in the nation.
+NAEYC Accreditation: St. Paul’s was the first preschool to be accredited in the South Hills area of Pittsburgh (1988), and one of the first in the nation.
 We were once again, nationally in 2007, one of the first preschools to maintain our reaccreditation under the new, more demanding NAEYC standards.
 In May 2012, we received our reaccreditation through 2017.